 By the end of 2017, users would have downloaded more than 270 billion mobile apps, and the number is likely to exceed trillions in the coming years.
-It is also a known fact that approximately eighty percent of mobile applications fail during one of the stage of development cycle or after launch.
-To ensure best in class application quality with high reliability it is vital for mobile app development companies to have appropriately planned mobile application testing strategies and manage the mobile invasion.
+It is also a known fact that approximately eighty percent of mobile applications fail during one of the stages of the development cycle or after launch.
+To ensure best-in-class application quality with high reliability it is vital for mobile app development companies to have appropriately planned mobile application testing strategies and manage the mobile invasion.

 Mobile Apps Testing Becomes Indispensable